Zowie

-Zoe Fleury, better known by her stage name Zowie, is a singer-songwriter from New Zealand.
-Zowie has toured with artists Katy Perry, Mark Ronson, The Kills and Peaches under the name Bionic Pixie.
+Zoe Bridey Fleury, better known by her stage name Zowie, is a singer-songwriter and drummer from New Zealand.
+Zowie has toured with artists Katy Perry, Mark Ronson, The Kills and Peaches.
+She was previously called Bionic Pixie.
 She later changed her name to Zowie, and released her debut single "Broken Machine", which entered the Top 10 on the Official New Zealand Music Chart.
 Her debut album, Love Demolition, peaked at number 31 on the New Zealand Top 40 Album chart.
 Fleury is also one half of the duo 'The Bengal Lights', playing the drums.